-What makes people happy?
 The great American President Abraham Lincoln once said, “Folks are usually about as happy as they make their minds up to be.”
-To better understand “what is happiness” all about, here are 21 daily habits of happy people.
+To better understand “what is happiness,” we’ve published this post about the daily habits of happy people.

-In this world, some people, no matter what happens to them will rarely ever, let life get them down on them, and then there are those people who rarely allow life good and bad experiences to lift them up no matter how good it gets.
+In this world, some people, no matter what happens to them, will rarely ever let life get them down on them.
+And then some rarely allow life’s good experiences to lift them up no matter how good it gets.

 Human beings always have the aspirational goal for people to be happy.